NellyOlova/Ovation_RRBS/README.md

 4. Bismark for bisulfite converted read mapping and methylation extraction: http://www.bioinformatics.babraham.ac.uk/projects/bismark/
 5. bowtie2 is necessary for several of the steps: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
 6. samtools is necessary for several of the steps: http://samtools.sourceforge.net/
-7. MultiQC – for final data processing summary report: https://multiqc.info/
+7. MultiQC – for compiling final summary reports from each step: https://multiqc.info/
 8. The above tools need Perl and Python installed.
 Do note that all Nugen python scripts are written and run with python2.7!

 ## Contacts